AlekZeng/SortingAlgorithm/README.md

 # SortingAlgorithm

-Non evolutionary algorithm that uses set rules to assign presentations to PhoenixFest students.
+Restricted evolutionary algorithm that uses set rules to assign presentations to PhoenixFest students.